 Artist statement

-My transdisciplinary work combines performance, video and installation to explore from a social practice perspective issues of liminality, territory, and public space.
+My work is transdisciplinary and combines painting, drawing, photography and printmaking, performance, video and installation to explore from a social practice perspective themes of cultural translation, identity, liminality, territory, and public space.

 Art necessarily requires a public space.
 Without the existence of a public sphere there would be no art as a public discourse.
 Public space is key to the very possibility of existence of free speech, since one can only practice free speech in public space.
 The contemporary trends of progressive erosion and shrinking of public space, on the one hand through the metastasizing of commercial interests into public spaces, and on the other through the continuous intrusion of state surveillance and control in public space under the security paradigm, result in extremely negative effects to democracy.